backrent/ewehook/README.md

 Control eWelink devices over webhooks.

 This solution addresses the integration of sonoff devices with Home Assistant.
-These devices are cheap and readily available but require firmware flashing / brokers proving undesirable for some use cases.
+These devices are cheap and readily available but require flashing / brokers proving undesirable for some use cases.

 ## Features